Estimated read time: 6 minutes

 Creating a culture that publishes good business stories only works when content is actually published.
-This does seem like common sense, but some teams can overthink or over-engineer the publishing part.
-That can include way too many approvers for each piece of content: slow production times and even siloed teams.
+This seems common sense, but some teams can overthink or over-engineer the publishing part.
+That can include too many approvers for each piece of content: slow production times and even siloed teams.

 Read next: What is approval hell?

 Workflows should be as easy as possible with the proper checks and balances.
-Yes, content should be reviewed, but we need to accomplish that somewhat efficiently.
+Yes, content should be reviewed, but we must accomplish that somewhat efficiently.

 The same holds for production.
 I’m not a fan of content being created on one platform, then copied and pasted into another where it gets published.
 Those workflows, which admittedly were very common and still are to an extent, add time and the possibility of adding mistakes.